 Absentee and Mail Voting articles on Democracy Chronicles

-Mail voting is a benefit to people who may not be able to attend a polling station in person, either through a physical disability or absence from the locality.
+Absentee and mail voting systems are a benefit to people who may not be able to attend a polling station in person, either through a physical disability or absence from the locality - although the general public can benefit as well.
 Also see our section on American democracy or our articles on the Internet and Voting, Military Voting or just general Voter Access.

 West Virginia Secretary of State Mac Warner charged his elections team with finding a way to make voting in the 2018 presidential election easier.

 Iowa judge struck down part of 2017 voter ID law dealing with absentee ballots, decision opponents of law say will make it easier for voters to get ballots.

 Absentee ballots for persons living overseas at the time of an election could be sent in by fax or email if a new proposal is approved by Georgia lawmakers.

 A proposed law requested by Governor Jay Inslee would provide prepaid postage for all election ballots in the state of Washington.

 U.S. Sen. Ron Wyden (D-Oregon) and Rep. Earl Blumenauer (D-Portland) today introduced a bill on vote-by-mail aimed at curbing voter suppression.

 The dispute involves allegations of absentee ballot fraud.
 At the center of the controversy is McCrae Dowless, a Bladen County elected official.